dwalleck/darylwalleck/content/post/why-i-fail-at-leetcode/index.md

 The interviewer added some extra complexity, but I don't want to give that part away to respect the company.
 I struggle with anxiety so I was already pretty amped up, but I knew this was something I could handle.
-I even said, "Well, I could use the Python Counter class....but nah, there's probably a more efficient way to do this".
+I even said outloud, "Well, I could use the Python Counter class....but nah, that's too easy and there's probably a more efficient way to do this".
 I had it.
-I had the answer in my hands.
+I a valid answer in my hands.
-The interviewer suggested I try that approach even if it wasn't optimal.
+The interviewer suggested I try that approach even if it wasn't optimal (hint: always listen to your interviewer).
+This solution would have been $\mathcal{O}(n)$,

 Still, I didn't listen because my brain was hyper-focused on what I thought was the ideal solution: a two-pointer approach!
 After talking through the solution aloud, I dove into coding a solution.

 I was getting very anxious, and this is when things went off the rails.
 Simple things like forgetting the Python typing syntax and forgetting what variable names I was using.
-When everything collapsed was when, for some reason, I decided that if there were characters repeated multiple times in a row, that was a special case I had to handle.
+Everything collapsed when, for some reason, I decided that if there were characters repeated multiple times in a row, that was a special case I had to handle.
 Note that at this point I hadn't run my code a single time.
 I had no idea if anything worked.
 After a few more minutes, the interviewer suggested